Firewall/Access Control List Policy

 Policy Statement

-- Users who can grant access to restricted network devices, including but not limited to routers, switches, and firewalls, must abide by the rules in this policy.
+- System Administrators who can grant access to restricted network devices, including but not limited to routers, switches, and firewalls, must abide by the rules in this policy.

-- Users must verify that firewalls, switches, and router configuration standards are reviewed and examined semi-annually.
+- System Administrators must verify that firewalls, switches, and router configurations, including access controls, are reviewed and examined regularly.

 - All IT Resources that allow access to data, systems, and networks must contain a default "deny all" inbound access rule.

-- All IT Resources on high-risk networks, such as the PCI Security Standards Council (PCI SSC) and DMZ (demilitarized zone) networks, must also contain a "deny all" rule on outbound traffic.
+- Fordham-owned and managed IT Resources on high-risk networks, such as the PCI and DMZ (demilitarized zone) networks, must also contain a "deny all" rule on outbound traffic.

-- Information Security and Assurance (ISA) must approve any access request via the Firewall/Network ACL Change procedure.
+- Information Security and Assurance (ISA) must approve all change requests.

-- The ISA must explicitly authorize outbound traffic from PCI networks to the Internet.
+- ISA must explicitly authorize outbound traffic from PCI networks.

 Definitions